MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step4/run_namd/README.md

 # Step 4 - Running nonadiabatic molecular dynamics

-In this step we run the nonadiabatic dynamics (NAD) for the systems in the many-body (MB) and single-particle (SP) basis.
-The input file for NAD is prepared in `namd.py` file which is parallelized for the initial condiotns to increase the speed of calculations.
+In this step we run nonadiabatic dynamics (NAD) for the systems in each of the four considered bases.
+The NAD is run via using the `namd.py` file, which is parallelized for the initial times to increase the speed of calculations.

 ## 1. Reading the vibronic Hamiltonian files, the `Hvib` files

-We first start by reading the vibronic Hamiltonians which are stored in the `res` directory.
-We first set up the required parameters into a dictionary called `params`.
+We first start by reading the vibronic Hamiltonians for each basis which are stored in the step3 directory.
+We first set up the required parameters to read such files into a dictionary called `params`.
 The variables needed for `params` are as follwos:

 `data_set_paths`: The path to `res` directory.